TelerikAcademy-Cloning/Databases/Topics/18. MongoDB-and-MongoDB-with-.NET/README.md

     await this.Collection.InsertOneAsync(entity)
     ```

-#   MongoDB Driver APIs: Insert
+#   Batch Insert in MongoDB

-- The MongoDB driver also supports batch insert
+- The MongoDB also supports batch insert
   - i.e. add a collection of objects to a collection, all at once, with a single query:
   - Synchronous: